-By compressing the limb with graduated compression - strongest at the ankle and decreasing going up the leg - the compression stocking helps the venous return, decreases venous pressure, prevents venous stasis and deterioration of venous walls, and efficiently relieves aching and heavy legs by aiding the body moving blood up the leg against the pull of gravity.
+By compressing the limb with graduated compression - strongest at the ankle and decreasing going up the leg - the compression stocking helps the venous return, decreases venous pressure, prevents venous stasis and deterioration of venous walls, and efficiently relieves aching and heavy legs by aiding the body in moving blood up the leg against the pull of gravity.

 Depending on the pathology, medical compression therapy can be applied in different forms: socks, stockings, pantyhose or bandages.

 The current new textures and fashion designs of SIGVARIS® compression products encourage better patient compliance.

 Stockings or bandages are called medical devices.
 They must meet strict requirements.
-The devices are called ortheses meaning that their action is to support or to reinforce a part of the human body, and not to be a subtitute like a prosthesis does.
+The devices are called orthesis meaning that their action is to support or to reinforce a part of the human body, and not to be a substitute like a prothesis.

 - Pollack A.A. et Wood E.H.
 Venous pressure in the saphenous vein at the ankle in man during exercise and changes in posture.
 J Appl Physicl.
 1949,1: 649.